Publish Date: 09/07/2022

 The resurrection began with the hiring of former Green Bay Packers legend Forrest Gregg; Gregg was a non-sense type of coach who immediately brought toughness to a Bengals team that was sorely lacking it.
 Now, 1980 was not a great year for Anderson, but the Bengals won 3 of their last 4 games, and that one loss was on the last day of the season when they lost a hard-fought game to the Cleveland Browns.
 So 1980, when you could tell the tide was turning for Cincinnati, the only question now was who would start the 1981 season at Quarterback?

 Gregg decided to go with Anderson, and the Bengals offense took off in New York against the Jets, and Anderson never looked back from there.
-Anderson threw for a career-high 3,754 yards while having 29 touchdowns to 10 interceptions while leading the league in touchdown/interception percentage along with passer rating (98.4).
+Anderson threw for a career-high 3,754 yards, with 29 touchdowns to 10 interceptions, leading the league in touchdown/interception percentage and passer rating (98.4).
 He also gained another 320 yards and one touchdown on the ground.
 This performance earned him both the Associated Press and Professional Football Writers of America NFL Most Valuable Player Awards and the NFL Comeback Player of the Year Award.
 The Bengals went 12–4 and won the AFC Central and the #1 seed in the American Football Conference.
 Anderson first faced the Buffalo Bills in the Divisional round.
 He went 14-of-21 for 192 yards with one touchdown as the Bengals narrowly outdueled the Bills 28–21, with Anderson’s touchdown pass to Cris Collinsworth with 10:39 remaining being the winning score.
 Anderson and the Bengals had their first postseason win and thus were slated to host the AFC Championship Game.
 Facing off against future Hall of Famer Dan Fouts and the San Diego Chargers, the game was referred to later as the Freezer Bowl, owing to −9 °F in Cincinnati on gameday.
 Anderson lived up to the challenge on the tundra, passing 14-of-22 for 161 yards for two touchdowns as the Bengals led for the entire game and won 27–7.

 In the strike-shortened 1982 season, Anderson led the Bengals to a 7–2 record, good for third overall in the AFC.
 He threw for 2,495 yards with 12 touchdowns to 9 interceptions while leading the league in completions, completion percentage (70.6), and passer rating (95.3).
 In the playoffs that year to the New York Jets.
 Again, Anderson’s set an NFL record for completion percentage in a season, completing 70.6% of his passes.